Heading to Croatia? We share the best beaches in Croatia, so you can plan the perfect trip and enjoy all the beautiful beaches on offer.

 However, due to the popularity of the beach, it tends to get really crowded during peak season.
 If you get there early in the morning, you shouldn’t have issues finding a parking spot and renting a sunbed.
 But get there in the early afternoon, and you’ll barely have a spot for your towel.

-The Golden Horn is perhaps the most famous beach in Croatia.
+The Golden Horn is perhaps the most famous beach in Croatia and one of the more luxury destinations in Europe.
 Yacht and plane charters never miss an opportunity to use a stunning aerial photo of this beach in their adverts, for obvious reasons.
 Because of that, we had to mention this lovely beach, even though it is not entirely a sandy beach.

 It is a mixture of sand, gravel and pebbles that protrudes about 500 meters into the azure Adriatic sea.
 Because of the winds and the sea, the shape of the beach changes.
 Not so much that you will notice it in a day, but enough that over the years it has become obvious.